Just before Christmas, part two of my remarks on esport and the related contracts.

 9) Termination of the contract

-In addition to the regular termination of a contract, or the lack of an extension in the event of a fixed-term contract, questions of transfer fees are now also being raised in esport.
+In addition to the regular termination of a contract, or the lack of an extension in the case of a fixed term, questions of transfer fees now also arise in esports.
 Should another club have the right to sign a player when the current contract is still in progress?
 If so, what are the contractual consequences for the current contract, what compensation will the current team receive?
 Questions about what happens to current leagues, tournaments, rankings and the like would also have to be clarified in the event of a contract transfer.
 In addition to rules on termination, regulations concerning descendants (in the event of the death of a contracting party) can also be important, even if the latter is always often superseded.

 Other rules that exist relate to jurisdictions, applicable law, terms, confidentiality, written form requirements and other formalities and contract procedures.
 This usually sounds extremely boring for legally uneducated people.
 However, such details can often be particularly crucial.
 Usually especially when there is a dispute or when a party no longer wants to apply the contract to itself.
 The question of the applicable right often also affects costs massively, because while in some countries, such as Germany, legal fees are limited, in other jurisdictions, such as the United Kingdom or the USA, these can also quickly get out of hand.